-Hence you must create your CV based on what you think recruiters will search and meeting your areas of expertise.
+Hence you must create your CV based on what you think recruiters will search for and meeting your areas of expertise.
 Do not misrepresent or falsify information on your CV.
 You will lose credibility.

-I review 400 CVs daily for a job on an average.
+I review 400 CVs daily for a job on average.
 Almost 85% of these applicants don’t mind doing the job but do not have the qualifications, skills, or experience.
 This leads the reader to believe that you are blindly applying without understanding the requirement.
-Of the remaining 15%, 10% are suitable but either has far more experience for the role (somewhat the same is the department manager) or very basic experience, much less than required to perform successfully.
+Of the remaining 15%, 10% are suitable but either has far more experience for the role (somewhat the same as the department manager) or very basic experience, much less than required to perform successfully.
 5% are suitable candidates to contact.
 If you fall into this 20% category it is worth a try.

 I recently had an experienced "Midwife" apply for a Senior Sales Executive (Fit-out and joineries) job and I did not even read the first line.

 Solution: Do not apply for jobs blindly because you need one.
 Apply for the most suitable jobs.
 The more your experience, skills and education is relevant to the job, the better your chances.
 Concentrate on similar or same title jobs only - one level up or down is worth a try.

 Recruiters look at the closest match for their client